-To paraphrase a much-cited illustration of how new ways of thinking can thrust us forward into new paradigms, don't get left behind holding nothing but the reins to your horse as the drones take to the skies.
-A faster horse will only get you so far.
+regulatory boxes in a more efficient and reliable way, you'll have an edge that no customer could overlook.
+To paraphrase a much-cited illustration of how new ways of thinking can thrust us forward into new paradigms, don't get left behind holding nothing but the reins to your horse as the drones take to the network, rather than storing Cost Business owners incur a small fee whenever they accept payments using blockchain into your business?